gvwilson/sensibleadventures/in-heck/in-heck.md

 "Oh, shut up," he muttered,
 kicking the blanket down to the foot of his cot and sitting up.
 His breath caught in his throat as his ribs twinged.
-The doctor said he'd mended well, but every once in a while he would turn his head the wrong way or reach for a cup of tea and something would catch, like a door sticking slightly before opening.
+Doctor Ganesh said he'd mended well, but every once in a while he turned his head the wrong way or reached for spoon and something caught, like a door sticking slightly before opening.

 He dressed carefully and climbed down the six-step ladder